Purampokku Engira Podhuvudamai: Development

 Three years after his last directorial Peraanmai (2009), S. P. Jananathan announced that his next directorial would feature Jiiva and Ravi Mohan, who both starred in Jananathan's earlier films, in the lead roles.
 However, the project failed to take off.
 In August 2013, Jananathan announced the revived project titled Purampokku with Arya and Vijay Sethupathi as the new leads.
 The film was jointly produced by UTV Motion Pictures and Jananathan's Binary Pictures.
 Cinematography was handled by N. K. Ekambaram, and editing by N. Ganesh Kumar.

 Jananathan stated that the film's script was inspired by protests and opposition over the sentencing of the 26 accused in the assassination of Rajiv Gandhi to life imprisonment, changed from death sentence; and the lack of protests over the execution of serial killer Auto Shankar and convicted rapist Dhananjoy Chatterjee.
 He also said it questions the relevance of capital punishment in a democratic society, and the lack of official records of the actual number of people sent to gallows in India inspired him to write the film.
+Aware that the term "purampokku" is often used derogatorily, Jananathan stated that the film's title refers to the term's root meaning of common land not exclusive to anyone: "Our ancestors have left more than 15 types of purampokku lands for us, and they are used illegally by people with power.
+The film will deal with one such purampokku land".